 Suspect severe combined immunodeficiency (SCID) if infants have recurrent infections, graft-vs-host disease, or exfoliative dermatitis.

 The diagnosis is confirmed if patients have lymphopenia, deficient numbers of T cells, and no lymphocyte proliferative responses to mitogens.

 Determine T, B, and natural killer cell counts to identify the type of SCID.

-Give prophylactic IVIG and antimicrobials.
+Give prophylactic immune globulin and antimicrobials.

-Do bone marrow transplantation early whenever possible.
+Do hematopoietic stem cell transplantation early whenever possible.